guaix-ucm/licaplot/README.md

 4. Perform the data reduction.

-The optional flag allows to control the overriting of the input ECSV files with more columns and metadata.
+The optional `--save` flag allows to control the overriting of the input ECSV files with more columns and metadata.

 ```bash
 licaplot-filters --console process -d data/filters --save